Publications

 Universitat de Barcelona.
 (2023- 2025) PIs: Carl Hoefer & Jose Díez

-In the past, I had also been a Research Assistant for the Metaphysics of Love Project, lead by Carrie Jenkins at the University of British Columbia, as well as a project member of the Technology and Cognition research group (TECNOCOG), at Autonomous University of Barcelona, and a junior research fellow at the Philosophy institute of the Spanish National Research Council (CSIC).
+In the past, I had also been a project member of several others publicly financed research groups, including groups at UAB, UNED, Univ. of Alberta and Univ. of British Columbia, as well as a junior research fellow at the Philosophy institute of the Spanish National Research Council (CSIC).